aytacworld/express/apps/express-login/README.md

 ## IMPORTANT

 The verify method uses plain password, so be carefull.
-And do not use it in production.
+And do not use it findByClientIdin production.
 Hashing will be added in the future.

 ## Installation